 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what's best for you, and in some cases a combination of medication and therapy is the right course of action.

 I work within a network of healthcare practitioners and I can assist you in finding the most appropriate practitioner for your needs ( doctor, chiropractor, physical therapist, massage therapist, etc).

 Do you take insurance, and how does that work?

 Yes.
-I currently take Blue Shield of CA, Beacon, Cigna and Molina.
-I am always an out-of-network provider for other insurances.
+I currently take MHN, Beacon, Cigna and Molina.
+I am always out-of-network provider for all PPO insurances.
 Please don't forget to bring your insurance card at the time of your first appointment.

 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions you can ask them:

 - What is the coverage amount per therapy session?